Out of a tiny San Francisco apartment, Marc Benioff started a tech revolution in the B2B space in March 1999.

 So, how did Salesforce disrupt the industry with a model no one was familiar with?

 The CRM company goes beyond building a great product and a high-performing team.
 It works hard to establish a strong connection with its customers.
 As a result, more than 150,000 customers trust Salesforce to help drive sales, service, and marketing results.
-Salesforce didn’t achieve its success overnight.
+On top of that, there are also numerous services for Salesforce development for people looking for custom solutions.
+Salesforce didn’t achieve this success overnight.
 Instead, the brand followed a strategic, replicable process that any brand could adopt.

 This essay comprehensively summarizes the marketing strategy that helped Salesforce build the largest B2B partner ecosystem.
 You’ll also learn how Salesforce satisfies multiple audiences and sustains a thriving community of 1,300+ groups across 90 countries.